Bloomsday events celebrate Joyce’s Ulysses

 The themed events continue a tradition begun by President Hyde to celebrate, among others, the work of people and organisations working to promote a fairer, more inclusive and creative Ireland.

-Elsewhere a costumed performance takes place at Dublin’s Glasnevin Cemetery by the “Joyceanstagers” of chapter six, “Hades”, from Ulysses, which is set in Glasnevin Cemetery, followed by a special Joycean themed tour of the cemetery.
+Elsewhere a costumed performance was held at Dublin’s Glasnevin Cemetery by the “Joyceanstagers” of chapter six, “Hades”, from Ulysses, which is set in Glasnevin Cemetery.
+This was followed by a special Joycean themed tour of the cemetery.

 Ulysses is now widely regarded as one of the greatest works of western literature, invariably topping lists of best novel categories, and it is one of the most expensive 20th century first-edition books to sell at auction.